 Live Stream our DVD: Words of Choice on film In addition to performances, see classic video clips from marches and events in reproductive freedom history!

 StatueFest … Put A Woman on A Pedestal!
-A celebration of women who are statueworthy.
-In collaboration with New Shokan Kitchen Island Project, live on stage Sept 30 and Oct 1 in Midtown Manhattan, following four Zoom events, March to June 2021 with 25 writers, 26 performers … all with monologues about a wide diversity of women who deserve statues.
-Read more on our blog.
+A celebration of women who deserve a statue, in collaboration with New Shokan Kitchen Island Project.
+Coming up in 2022: June 4 and 5, 2022, outdoors, in Figment at Snug Harbor Park on Staten Island.
+Prior: Live on Stage, Sept 30 and Oct 1 2021 in Manhattan; Zoom performances, March, April, May, June 2021.
+25 writers, 26 performers … all with monologues about a wide diversity of women who deserve statues.
+Read more about the history of the project our blog.